 The Board of Examiners can excuse students from the participation in examination/assessment moments and other mandatory meetings in individual cases due to personal circumstances and can offer repair opportunities for those.
-The student must in such cases proof force majeure for all mandatory meeting that the student missed, see also Article 29 of the Rules and Regulations.
+The student must in such cases proof force majeure for all mandatory meeting that the student missed, see also Article 28 of the Rules and Regulations.
 Deviation from the group grade is possible in such cases.
 The Board of Examiners can also grant resits for projects in special circumstances.

-Internship regulations
+KE@Work Internship regulations

-Internship regulations for the Master's programmes in Artificial Intelligence and Data Science for Decision Making, approved by the Board of Examiners.
+KE@Work Internship regulations for the Bachelor's programme in Data Science and Artificial Intelligence of Maastricht University, approved by the Board of Examiners.

-These rules and regulations apply to the Internship for the Master's programmes in Artificial Intelligence and Data Science for Decision Making as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
+These rules and regulations apply to KE@Work of the Bachelor's programme in Data Science & Artificial Intelligence, as further defined in the Education and Examination Regulations, hereinafter referred to as EER.